Resources

 Run your site through an accessibility checker or check over all your link manually for the common mistakes

-The Recite Me Accessibility Checker will flag: WCAG 2.4.4 – Link Purpose (In Context)
+Our Accessibility Checker will flag issues against WCAG 2.4.4 – Link Purpose (In Context).

 You’ll see: